How to Diagnose Why Your Linux Server Crashed?

 If you are trying to analyze general server traffic logs, having a quality analysis tool is crucial to making the task manageable.
 For web server traffic analysis, AWstats is the tool of choice for many server administrators because it is a free application which turns data into graphical insights.
 While AWstats doesn’t focus on low level information like the previously mentioned tools, there are a few key metrics it provides information on.
 With AWstats, data such as HTTP errors, cluster reports for load balanced servers, hourly traffic logs along with rush hour reports and the IP addresses of visitors are all crucial metrics to determining possible triggers of a server crash.

-For users who need high performance log management solutions, ManageEngine offers EventLog Analyzer which provides a variety of tools suitable for enterprise clients who need to get to the bottom of server issues rapidly.
-Aside from helping to ensure compliance with PCI, FISMA, HIPAA, SOX and GLBA, EventLog Analyzer provides you with access to a wealth of log analysis tools that make sifting through data much easier.
-Aside from supporting a variety of system logs, EventLog Analyzer also includes file integrity monitoring capabilities, allowing you to take a more active approach to security.
+For users who need high performance log management solutions, Site24x7 provides a variety of tools suitable for enterprise clients who need to get to the bottom of server issues rapidly.
+Aside from monitoring servers with more than 60 performance metrics, Site24x7 also offers access to a log management tool that make sifting through log data much easier.